 Dewatering and Monitoring Plan

-Prior to the commencement of any dewatering, the Contractor and the Dewatering Subcontractor shall prepare and submit to the Consultant a detailed Dewatering and Monitoring Plan describing timing, methodologies, treatment, equipment to be used, locations, parameters, applicable criteria, contingency plans, reporting frequency and reporting roles that meet or exceed the criteria and conditions imposed by the MOECC’s PTTW and the [TRCA’s][ LSRCA’s] permit.
+Prior to the commencement of any dewatering, the Contractor and the Dewatering Subcontractor shall prepare and submit to the Consultant a detailed Dewatering and Monitoring Plan describing timing, methodologies, treatment, equipment to be used, locations, parameters, applicable criteria, contingency plans, reporting frequency and reporting roles that meet or exceed the criteria and conditions imposed by the MOECC’s PTTW and the TRCA permit.

 Dewatering Permit

-[Note to Consultant – include TRCA/LSRCA Permit Number and Date and List conditions.
-A sample reference has been included for formatting purposes.]Conditions of [TRCA][LSRCA] Permit No. [ ] dated [ ]:
+[Note to Consultant – include TRCA Permit Number and Date and List conditions.
+A sample reference has been included for formatting purposes.]Conditions of [TRCA] Permit No. [ ] dated [ ]:

 [Note to Consultant- Make reference to appropriate condition in the Supplementary condtions]